realpython/members/README.md

 1. Active users should be able to suggest new topics to be added to the course
 1. Active users should be able to view a message and reply activity feed on the dashboard
 1. Active users should be able to view the total number of lessons in the course on the dashboard
+1. Active users should be able to view the total number of enrolled students on the dashboard

 **Admin**